BPpearsall/note-text-editor/README.md

 # note-text-editor

   ## Description
   This quick app provides the user with a text editor that will allow the user to edit files while offline.
-It can be installed via webpack
+It can be installed via webpack for offline use.

   ## Table of Contents